Der Stahlhelm, Bund der Frontsoldaten: Weimar Republic (1918–1933)

 Although Der Stahlhelm was officially a non-party entity and above party politics, after 1929 it took on an anti-republican and anti-democratic character.
-It sought a presidential dictatorship as a prelude to a Hohenzollern restoration and the creation, through expansion to the East, of a Greater Germanic People's Reich.
-This was seen as possible only through suppression of "Marxism" and the "mercantilism of the Jews" and of the general liberal democratic worldview in which these were tolerated.
+Its goals were a German dictatorship, the preparation of a revanchist program, and the direction of local anti-parliamentarian action.
+For political reasons its members distinguished themselves from the Nazi Party (NSDAP) as "German Fascists".
+Among their further demands were the establishment of a Greater Germanic People's Reich, struggle against Social Democracy, the "mercantilism of the Jews" and the general liberal democratic worldview, and attempted without success to place candidates favorable to the politics of a renewed expansion to the East.

 In 1929 Der Stahlhelm supported the "Peoples' Initiative" of DNVP leader Alfred Hugenberg and the Nazis to initiate a German referendum against the Young Plan on World War I reparations.
 In 1931 they proposed another referendum for the dissolution of the Prussian Landtag.
 After both these referendums failed to reach the 50% necessary to be declared valid, the organization in October 1931 joined another attempt of DNVP, NSDAP and Pan-German League to form the Harzburg Front, a united right-wing campaign against the Weimar Republic and Chancellor Heinrich Brüning.
 However, the front soon broke up and in the first round of the 1932 German presidential election, Theodor Duesterberg ran as Der Stahlhelm candidate against incumbent Paul von Hindenburg and Adolf Hitler.
-Duesterberg's candidacy attracted the votes of industrialists who would have otherwise voted Hindenburg for fear of Hitler.
-On 1 March the National Rural League (RLB), despite the best efforts of Hindenburg's campaigners, encouraged its followers to vote either Duesterberg or Hitler in order to remove the government of Brüning.
 Facing a massive Nazi campaign reproaching him with having Jewish ancestry he only secured 6.8% of the votes cast.